Bachelor of Science in Education, World Language Education

 Fulbright English Teaching Assistant, Costa Rica

-The BSEd program in World Language Education is a competitive enrollment program which prepares teacher candidates in the both the language proficiency and the pedagogical knowledge and skill required to be licensed to teach in K-12 settings in the State of Ohio.
+The BSEd program in World Language Education prepares teacher candidates in the both the language proficiency and the pedagogical knowledge and skill required to be licensed to teach in K-12 settings in the State of Ohio.

 As a pre-service world language educator, you will experience what it is like to teach in real classrooms experiences early.
 We also have opportunities to take what you learn from your professors and immediately apply it through these valuable field experiences.